-Prior to joining UGA, Kennedy was senior associate dean and professor of special education and pediatrics at Peabody College of Vanderbilt University.
+Prior to joining the University of Georgia, Kennedy was senior associate dean and professor of special education and pediatrics at Peabody College of Vanderbilt University.
 He was previously chair of its top-ranked special education department.

-Kennedy's research focuses on aggression in people with autism, as well as social relationship development and inclusive education for students with autism and related neurodevelopmental disabilities.
+Kennedy's research focuses on autism and neurodevelopmental disabilities, specifically in the areas of aggression, social relationships and inclusive education for students with autism and related disabilities.
 He has published more than 150 scholarly articles, book chapters, and books, and presented more than 300 papers at national and international conferences.
 He has been principal or co-investigator on projects receiving more than $16 million in extramural funding and has served as a member of nine editorial boards and as an associate editor for three journals.

-Prior to Vanderbilt, Kennedy was an associate professor in the departments of psychiatry and clinical pharmacology at the Medical College of Pennsylvania.
-He began his academic career as an assistant professor of special education at the University of Hawaii at Manoa.
+Prior to Vanderbilt, Kennedy was an associate professor in the Department of Psychiatry and the Department of Pharmacology at the Medical College of Pennsylvania.
+He began his academic career as an assistant professor in the Department of Special Education at the University of Hawaii at Manoa.
 He earned his doctorate in education from the University of California, Santa Barbara.

 Under Kennedy's leadership, the College of Education has moved from a ranking of 43rd among schools of education in 2013 to 33rd in 2014, as reported in U.S. News & World Report's 2015 edition of Best Graduate Schools.